nbw/web/content/blog/posts/ga-and-wa.md

 Things to remember:

-+ **"は directs the hearer's attention to what follows [afterwards]."
-Whereas が directs the "hearer's attention to what precedes."**
++ **"は directs the hearer's attention to what follows [afterwards]," whereas が directs the "hearer's attention to what precedes."**

 + **が establishes a subject, whereas は highlights something about the topic.**